paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/black-box-governance.md

 # The Challenge of Black Box Governance for Private Citizens

-## Summary

-This audit begins with a contradiction that defines its entire scope: The TGA **promised a verifiable 'enhanced' system** as a legal condition for provisional approval.
-Four years later, it described that system as **undocumented 'day-to-day' processes**.
-Our task is to investigate the gap between that promise and that description using the limited tools of a citizen.

-This audit confronts the fundamental accountability problem of **information asymmetry**: regulators hold complete knowledge of internal processes while citizens see only outputs.
-When the TGA announced "enhanced safety monitoring," it created a definitional crisis: where does routine pharmacovigilance end and enhanced monitoring begin?

-For private citizens with limited resources, funding, and investigative powers, this creates an impossible research challenge.
-Yet patterns emerge that demand explanation—even when definitive proof remains beyond citizen reach.

-This audit employs transparent methodology: open access, version control, responsiveness to correction, and explicit limitations.
-It acknowledges inherent uncertainties while demonstrating what **can** be verified from outside the black box. **[Read more: Black Box Governance](docs/black-box-governance.md)**

----

-# The Challenge of Black Box Governance for Private Citizens

 This audit addresses a core problem of democratic accountability: **asymmetric information**.
 Regulatory agencies possess complete knowledge of their internal processes, while the public sees only outputs.
 For COVID-19 vaccine safety monitoring, this creates a specific definitional crisis established by the TGA's own contradictory statements.

 ## **The Core Contradiction: Promise vs. Description**